NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 The principle downside of this fix is that there is a very large difference in initialization behavior between `{stuff}` and `{c: stuff}`.
 While that is the main point, it does create a few elements of unexpected incongruity.
 Unqualified list-initialization forbids narrowing in all cases, while c-qualified initialization only forbids it for aggregate initialization (if even then).
 Furthermore, `{c: stuff}` will never create an `initializer_list`, even directly:

 	initializer_list<int> il{c: 1, 2, 3, 4};

 `initializer_list` has no constructor that take 4 integer parameters.
 And none of the other cases apply.
 So it cannot be constructed in this way.

-**Designated Initializers**

-C-qualified braced-init-lists should not be able to use designated initializers.
+Qualified braced-init-lists should not be able to use designated initializers.
 This makes sense, as the purpose of this initialization syntax is not to solely initialize aggregates.
-If you want designated initializers, then you know you're dealing with an aggregate, so you don't need `c:` syntax at all.
+If you want designated initializers, then you know you're dealing with an aggregate, so you don't need the qualification syntax at all.

-# Companion: The initializer_list Problem
+## The initializer_list Problem

 Regardless of how we expose this new form of initialization, whether as a language feature or a library function, users will still have one problem.
 That problem is how to cleanly provide an `initializer_list` for `initializer_list` constructors.